simonerom/iotex-docs/docs/libraries-and-tools.md

 ## Transfer

-`antenna.iotx.accounts` create, sign, and send a transaction of transfer to iotex blockchain network.
+`antenna.iotx.accounts` create, sign, and send a transaction of transfer to IoTeX blockchain network.

 :::: tabs